 "The Ancient Egyptians believed in various components of the human being:

 - The ka, a spiritual equivalent of the khat, which was the immortal life-force

 - The ib, the heart, the seat of emotion, will, and thought

 - The ren, the name

 - The ba, represented as a spiritual entity with the body of a bird, and human head

-Upon death, the ka left the khat, and then was later reunited with the ba to form the akh.
+Upon [his demise], the ka left the khat, and then was later reunited with the ba to form the akh.
 It is this unified form that enters the Afterlife.
 (Egyptian Mythology; 'Ancient Egyptian concept of the soul')

 "Look at the qualities of Toon Monsters.
 Complete avoidance of being destroyed by battle.
 They can dodge any attacks from non-Toons, hide in the Toon World book, able to attack opponents directly, etc. Sure, Pegasus probably created the Toons, Relinquished, Thousand Eyes Restrict, etc. so that nobody could defeat him in a duel period but a lot of the cards seem to be an attempt to specifically counteract Obelisk, Slifer or Ra."